 A+C Award for Art in a Religious Context

-Given in association with the Martin McLaren Charitable Trust
+Kindly supported by the Martin McLaren Charitable Trust and Ecclesiastical Insurance

-The 2015 ACE Award for Art in a Religious Context invited entries for either temporary or permanent commissions in or within the grounds of buildings dedicated to the worship of any faith community for the award of £5,000.
+The 2019 A+C Award for Art in a Religious Context invites entries for either temporary or permanent commissions in (or within the grounds of) buildings dedicated to the worship of any faith community for the award of £3,000.

-The ACE Art Award seeks to commend the collaborative process of the commission and both clients and artists must give their permission for the entry.
-To this end £4,000 of the prize money is given to the artist(s) of the winning scheme and £1,000 to the client.
+The A+C Art Award seeks to commend the collaborative process of the commission and both clients and artists must give their permission for the entry.
+To this end £2,500 of the prize money is given to the artist(s) of the winning scheme and £500 to the client.
+There are two categories for this award:

 The artwork submitted must be within the building or grounds owned or leased to an active faith community and completed in the last five years.
 The commission must be exemplary in its relationship to its context, its capacity to engage in the particular modes of worship and activities taking place within its environment.
 It can be in any medium.

-Please note that the award is open to artworks situated within the grounds of any faith group.
+The award is open to artworks situated within the building or grounds belonging or leased to an active worshipping community of any faith.

 Artworks must have been completed and in situ by the entry deadline (unless they have already been exhibited) after which date site visits to the short-listed works may take place.